Vectorworks/developer-scripting/Function Reference/Functions/NextSymDef.md

 |symHd|HANDLE|Handle to symbol definition in library.|

 ## Remarks
 If the symHd passed as argument is a symbol folder, the list ignores the symbol definitions.
-See: [[VS:FSymDef]].
+See: [FSymDef](FSymDef.md).

 ## Version
 Availability: from All Versions